The Yang-Mills duals of small AdS black holes: Small black holes

 A possible scenario at large $p$ and nonzero $\frac{n}{p}$ is that the free energies $\log Z$ may exhibit a `dense spectrum,' depending on an effectively continuous parameter $\frac{n}{p}$.
-It would be very interesting to check if this scenario is true, because in this case the extra continuous parameter might be identified as that of the small hairy black holes in $AdS_5\times S^5$ \cite{Markeviciute:2018yal,Markeviciute:2018cqs}.
+It would be very interesting to check if this scenario is true, because in this case the extra continuous parameter might be identified as that of the small hairy black holes in AdS$_5\times S^5$ \cite{Markeviciute:2018yal,Markeviciute:2018cqs}.
 If this is true, the reason why we got the same large $p$ free energies at finite $n$ is because the effective continuous parameter $\frac{n}{p}$ is all at the same value $\frac{n}{p}\rightarrow 0$.
-Physically, this would be because the graviton hair outside the event horizon carries much smaller charges than the black hole, so that their effects to the thermodynamics are negligible.
+Physically, this would be because the graviton hair outside the event horizon carries much smaller charges than the black hole, so that their effects to the thermodynamics are negligible.\footnote{It would be also interesting if some of these saddles are related to the fully localized 10d black holes in AdS$_5 \times S^5$ \cite{Hanada:2016pwv,Berenstein:2018lrm,Hanada:2018zxn,Hanada:2019czd}.}